-The principal activity of the company is the provision of shelter, accommodation, social housing and associated services and amenities to persons in need by reason of homelessness, deprivation, or social or economic circumstances.
+The principal activity of the company is the provision of accommodation, social housing and associated services and amenities to persons in need by reason of homelessness, deprivation, or social or economic circumstances.

-The company is limited by guarantee not having a share capital, is registered as an Approved Housing Body with the Housing Agency and as a Charity with the Charities Regulator and the Revenue.
+The company is limited by guarantee not having a share capital, is registered as an Approved Housing Body and as a Charity with the Charities Regulator and the Revenue.